Delta-Charlie-DEV/A320FENIX_AIRMANAGER/README.md

 Most instruments work as is directly from Air Manager.

+### ORIGIN AND CREDITS

 All this work is based on existing instruments developped for the FBW A32NX :
-A32NX Flybywire Overhead instruments by Scarabée
+- A32NX Flybywire Overhead instruments by Scarabée

     https://fr.flightsim.to/file/27278/a32nx-overhead-for-air-manager-4-1-siminnovation
-FlyByWire A320 Collection for MSFS 2020 Version 2 by Alexander Hilldman and Yves Lévesque
+- FlyByWire A320 Collection for MSFS 2020 Version 2 by Alexander Hilldman and Yves Lévesque

     https://siminnovations.com/forums/viewtopic.php?t=5877&hilit=FBW

 I've used the design of this panels and rewrote the whole logic behind to match Fenix specific behaviours.

+### EXTERNAL SOFTWARE AND CONFIG NEEDED

-Some need a few more steps to work properly :
+Some instruments need a few more steps to work properly :
 - FCU Autopilot
 - Radio panel (pedestal Left is the only one working for now)
 - Rudder Trim